Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 **Lion.** While your Rage is active, any of your enemies within 5 feet of you have Disadvantage on attack rolls against targets other than you or another Barbarian with this feature.

-**Falcon.** While your Rage is active, you have a Fly Speed equal to your Speed, provided you aren’t wearing any armor.
+**Falcon.** While your Rage is active, you have a Fly Speed equal to your Speed, provided you aren't wearing any armor.

 **Ram.** While your Rage is active, when you hit a Large or smaller creature with a melee attack, it must succeed on a Strength saving throw (DC equal to 8 + your Proficiency Bonus + your Strength modifier) or have the Prone condition.